mikeizbicki/cmc-csci145-math166/exams/README.md

         My expectation: You demonstrate knowledge sufficient to get hired at FAANG.

     1. Answer questions at the "right level"
-        1. This requires a good "astheics"
+        1. This requires a good "aesthetics"

            Explain interesting things, gloss over boring things